sergeyklay/blog.serghei.pl/themes/cactus/README.md

   showAuthor = false
 ```

-Finally, the built-in RSS template, which used by the theme,  will render the
-author, if present, from your site configuration.
+Furthermore, the author is also used in the built-in RSS templates and the feed
+templates provided by the Cactus 2 theme.
+If the author is defined in the site
+configuration, it will automatically be included in these feeds, allowing
+subscribers to see the post’s attribution directly within their RSS readers.

 #### Setting a Global Default Author